 Source: World Health Organization

 Across health and development, world awareness days offer an annual opportunity to mobilize greater attention, action and investment on priority issues, particularly in the countries and communities most directly affected.

 NTDs were one of the few health and development issues that didn’t have a dedicated advocacy milestone—until now.

-- 2020 will be a decisive year for NTDs.
+- 2020 is a decisive year for NTDs.
 In early 2020, the World Health Organization is expected to launch new NTD goals to guide progress until 2030.
 In response, leaders will have the opportunity and responsibility to recommit to beating NTDs and put political and financial resources behind their words.
 However, this won’t happen without the support of a well-organized NTD community driving attention and action consistently in the months ahead.
 To succeed, we need to start 2020 strong—which is where World NTD Day comes in.

 Who is Supporting World NTD Day?